mcmah309/eros/README.md

 ### Seamless Transitions Between Error Types

 Users should be able to seamlessly transition to and from fully typed errors.
+And handle any cases they care about.

 ```rust
 use eros::{bail, ReshapeUnionResult, Traced, IntoUnionResult, TracedError};